Care for babies who need it most

 When you come to the Neonatal Intensive Care Unit (NICU), you can be confident that you and your newborn are in the hands of experts.
 Each year our four NICU’s care for hundreds of babies who are premature, or low birth rate, have medical problems such as, immature lungs, low blood sugar, respiratory distress, suspected infection or a multitude of other issues.
 Our unit is staffed by a team of medical professionals who are specially trained in the area of newborn medicine to provide in-hospital patient care with a specific role in maintaining the health and well-being of you and your baby.

-In addition to the neonatologist, pediatric subspecialists from DuPont Hospital for Children in neurology, cardiology, endocrinology, gastroenterology, ophthalmology and surgery support the NICU staff as needed.
+In addition to Nemours neonatology specialists, pediatric subspecialists from Nemours/Alfred I. duPont Hospital for Children in neurology, cardiology, endocrinology, gastroenterology, ophthalmology and surgery support the NICU staff as needed.
 Because respiratory systems of infants in the NICU are often adversely affected by prematurity and serious illness our registered respiratory therapists are available around the clock to aid in this important aspect of treatment.

 All along the way, our NICU nurses, specially educated and experienced in the care of high-risk and premature infants, will plan your infant’s care with the neonatologist, the parents and other healthcare professionals.
 A social worker is also available to counsel and direct you to helpful community resources and help you to cope with the emotional stress and practical problems associated with having a baby in the NICU.
 Our parents’ support groups.
 Parents Advisory Network (PAN) and Project Sweet Peas (PSP) offer additional personal support to help you deal with having a baby cared for in the NICU.